Satisfactory Academic Progress (SAP) Requirements

 Pace: A student must successfully complete a minimum of 67% of the units attempted on a cumulative basis.
 For financial aid SAP purposes, “units attempted” are defined as units for classes for which the student has a grade at the completion of a quarter, with the exception of the classes Writing Skills and Financial Skills Workshop.
 Units for classes dropped prior to the deadline to drop in a quarter are not considered attempted, but units for a class with a grade of “W” are considered as units attempted.
-“Successfully completed” units are units for classes with grades of “A”, “B”, “C” “D” or “P”.
-Units considered to be not successfully completed are units for classes with grades of “F” or “W.” Units for classes with a grade of “I” can be either successful or not, depending on the eventual resolution of the incomplete.
+“Successfully completed” units in undergraduate programs are units for classes with grades of “A”, “B”, “C” “D” or “P”.
+“Successfully completed” units in master’s degree programs are units for classes with grades of “A”, “B”, or “C”.
+Units considered to be not successfully completed are units for classes with grades of “F” or “W” in undergraduate classes and units with grades of “D”, “F”, or “W” in master’s degree classes.
+Units for classes with a grade of “I” can be either successful or not, depending on the eventual resolution of the incomplete.

-Except as noted* below, a student’s financial aid SAP will be monitored at the completion of three quarters of attendance (once per academic year).
-To be in compliance with SAP standards, the student must meet all three components of SAP at the point of monitoring, meaning the student must: 1) Have successfully completed at least 67% of the units they have attempted;, 2) Have a cumulative GPA of at least 2.0, and 3) Have successfully completed the minimum number of units during the monitoring period.
-A student who is not meeting all of these standards is subject to SAP disciplinary action.
+Except as noted*, a student’s financial aid SAP will be monitored at the completion of three quarters of attendance (once per academic year).
+To be in compliance with SAP standards, the student must meet both components of SAP at the point of monitoring, meaning the student must: 1) Have successfully completed at least 67% of the units they have attempted and 2) Have a cumulative GPA of at least 2.0 (3.0 for Master's).
+A student who is not meeting both of these standards is subject to SAP disciplinary action.